 Here is the plan for new SQLBI+ content scheduled for the first 6 months of 2023:

-- January 2023: Time Intelligence with DAX (individual session)
+- January 2023: Introducing Time Intelligence DAX functions and Understanding Time Intelligence with DAX (individual sessions)

 - March 2023: Different types of many-to-many relationships (individual session)

 - May 2023: Inside calculation groups in DAX (structured course + whitepaper)